Every Labor Day weekend, an exciting event takes place in Cleveland: the Cleveland National Air Show.

 Where can I park for the Air Show?

 There is on-site event parking at Gate 13 at the far eastern end of Burke Lakefront Airport.
-Parking here costs $25 per car, and they are ONLY accepting credit card payments.
+Parking here costs $30 per car, and you MUST purchase a parking pass online in advance.
+There will be parking passes sold on-site for this lot.

 There are other parking options nearby, too, including the parking lot in front of the Burke main terminal (not operated by the Air Show), as well as in lots and garages throughout the downtown area.
 The closest areas to look for parking include North Coast Harbor, Downtown, and AsiaTown.